The Ledge

 MAN 2

 White is the holy emanation, black is its absence.
 I will never wear black again.
-Shadows are the absence – a thing itself like presence - of their living sources, and in them, what could crawl in and settle and then speak to me?
-I no longer know if I am myself come from my old life to the distant shore or if I am looking from the opposite shore at my crossing...
-I see him – me – crossing, struggling.... and I don't know if who you are in the unknown is more real than the known?
+Shadows are something's absence – a thing itself like their presence - of the living source; what of them could crawl in and settle and then speak to me?
+I no longer know if I am myself come from my old life to the distant shore or if I am looking back from the distant shore at my crossing...
+I see him – me – struggling....
+Is who you are in the unknown is more real than the known?
 To the unknown the known is unknown.

-It is as if somebody flicks off the lights.
-Existence, happening, breath, grinds to a halt in the inner and outer life as he gasps, ripped down the middle, and stops at a black wall with his heart racing.
-His face is pressed to a pitch black well stretching infinitely in all directions.
-All he can hear is white noise below.
-He is a single point of perception, frozen to a halt in the middle of the black sea.
-He cannot speak, cannot scream.
-He does not know who it is that looks, and yet he perceives the endless hollow tube underneath every ripping layer of structure.
-It is as if a thumb has come down on his amygdala, and pressed.
-He stands before naked fear.
+Somebody flicks off the lights.
+He and all within and without him come to an abrupt halt as the inner and outer life rips down the middle.
+He gasps, his face pressed to a pitch black well stretching forever in all directions.
+All he can hear is white noise and the beat of his racing heart.
+He cannot speak, cannot scream, and does not know who it is that still looks.
+He perceives only the naked hollow tube underneath every layer of structure, going on forever.
+It is as if a thumb has come down upon his amygdala, and pressed.
+He is before naked fear.
 Pull off the fifty mattresses and down feather covers and find the discomfiting pea of the self, a tiny marble about to roll away down the hollow tube forever and ever.

-The scuffle of pebbles fades gradually into silence at his feet.
-There is no farther to go.
-Beyond this point there is nothing left of humanity, perception, of ways.
-He walks slowly backwards in shock as the first gears start turning, like a rubber band stretched out at its apsis springing slowly back to flaccidity.
+A scuffle like moving gravel fades gradually into silence at his feet.
+He walks slowly backwards in shock, like a rubber band stretched to its apsis slowly slackening back.

 EXT.
 NIGHT - MAN IS WALKING DOWN A STREET

-The man walks quietly but purposefully on a peaceful brightly lit city street of brick row-homes.
-There is nobody else and no noise save the sound of an undisturbed night.
+The man walks purposefully on a well-lit neighborhood street of brick row-homes.
+There is nobody else and only the quiet hum of an undisturbed night.
 He stops at one of the doors and turns a key.

 INT.
 NIGHT - MAN INSIDE HIS APARTMENT

-He opens the door to a calm scene of his fiancee curled up on the couch in the living room, hardly lit by the weak fire, instead much more by the blue-white pixelated light emanating from the television screen playing a show; it softly, coolly, bathes the room, her profile, in both its light and noise.
+He opens the door to a scene of his fiancee curled up on the couch in the living room, barely lit by the weak fire in the fireplace but illuminated much more instead by the blue-white pixelated light emanating from the television playing a show; it coolly bathes the room, her profile, their furniture, in light and noise.
 She turns her bluelit face to him and smiles gently, then turns back and continues watching.

-The audio floats like static particles in the air.
+The audio floats like particles in the air.
 Everything looks and feels blue, as if the electric light is seeping through the cracks of the reality-screen.
 He is barely aware of having walked home.
-Time seems to have gone on for days, stretching across a great span and bounding within it a range of traversal previously beyond his reach.
+Time seems to have stretched across a great span and bounded a range of traversal previously beyond his reach.

 He sits down across from her on the love seat without saying a word or removing his shoes.
-He looks around at the reflective Christmas ornaments on their tree behind the couch, at the wall clock that shows almost midnight, at various framed pictures and kitchen appliances.
+He looks at the reflective Christmas ornaments on their tree behind the couch, at the wall clock that shows almost midnight, at various framed pictures and appliances.
 None of it belongs to him.
 He has walked into a stranger's life.
-The woman sitting across from him is unfamiliar and unremarkable in form, and her smell new.
+The woman sitting across from him is unfamiliar and unremarkable, her smell unusual.

-His gaze falls to the fire which also seems blue.
-The world around him is stable, but he is not.
-Underneath the calm crackle and static of the living room there is a rip within – if such a thing as within remains – blankness, binding his reassembled parts like a thin vein of nothing.
+His gaze falls onto the fire which also seems blue.
+The world is stable, but he is not.
+Underneath the calm crackle and static there is a rip within – if there is still such a thing as within – binding his reassembled parts like a thin vein of nothing.
 He is not able to speak.
 Luckily she does not say anything.

 MAN 2